Kia ora

 Photo by Charlein Gracia on Unsplash

+Welcome to new members, and a new signatory to the joint call to action!
 We are delighted to welcome many new individual members this month, as well as a new organisational member, the New Zealand Association of Psychotherapists.

 We also have a new signatory to the joint call to action on climate and health - the Council of Medical Colleges New Zealand.
 CMC chair Dr John Bonning wrote, “We are all aware of the health implications of climate change and its disproportionate impact on our most vulnerable populations."

-This month, OraTaiao joined the Climate and Health Alliance which is an an Australian organisation made up of a coalition of healthcare stakeholders.
+OraTaiao joins the Climate and Health Alliance This month, OraTaiao joined the Climate and Health Alliance which is an an Australian organisation made up of a coalition of healthcare stakeholders.
 Their stated mission is, "to build a powerful health sector movement for climate action and sustainable healthcare".
 The alliance is also aligned with OraTaiao’s focus on equity and justice.
 For more info see here.

-Do you have 5 minutes to help with our website?
+Survey about our website Do you have 5 minutes to help with our website?
 We would like to make improvements to ensure it is useful and usable for our members and visitors.
 To do this we need your feedback.
 Click here to go to the survey.
 Please fill in before the 22 April.
 Thank you!

 National happenings

+Have years of cycling network submissions paid off in the capital?
 Wellington is due to have almost 166km of cycling network which will put the city in the lead on cycling infrastructure.
 This is on the back of years of cycling network submissions from OraTaiao members and other advocates, and it seems the council understands the value of healthy positive climate action.

 “Having a well-connected walking and cycling network is a crucial part of building a city fit for future generations.
 These are big changes, examples of positive action to reduce emissions, respond to the climate and ecological emergency, improve people’s health and make sure Wellington remains a world-class city that’s a great place to live," said Wellington Mayor Andy Foster.
 "Wellingtonians want action on climate change and with 34 percent of our emissions coming from road transport, changing our streets so more trips can be taken by active and public transport is the best place to start," and "The Council’s Pūroro Āmua Planning and Environment Committee considered some of the additions people wanted and chose to increase the bike network from 147km to 166km."

+Te Tiriti-based futures + Anti-racism 2022 on now!
 Join this Te Tiriti-based, anti-racism and decolonisation event in Aotearoa.
 Over ten days, speakers and leaders will discuss topics including institutional racism and anti-racism, decolonisation, building Te Tiriti-based futures and transforming our constitution.
 Overseas presenters will also discuss their experiences with these issues from their contexts.
 The event started on 19 March and goes until 28 March.

-Health sector reforms are due to happen this year and in an interview with NZ Doctor, OraTaiao Co-convenor Dr Dermot Coffey said, "The healthcare sector should be on the way to net zero carbon emissions by 2050, but you wouldn't know it… Decarbonisation has to happen across the sector, and it needs a top-down approach because, otherwise, DHBs and general practices will make changes in a 'Wild West', ad hoc way.”
+Healthcare decarbonisation needs a top-down approach Health sector reforms are due to happen this year and in an interview with NZ Doctor, OraTaiao Co-convenor Dr Dermot Coffey said, "The healthcare sector should be on the way to net zero carbon emissions by 2050, but you wouldn't know it… Decarbonisation has to happen across the sector, and it needs a top-down approach because, otherwise, DHBs and general practices will make changes in a 'Wild West', ad hoc way.”

 OraTaiao Co-convenor Dr Dermot Coffey

-According to the Minister for Climate Change, the 2021 Budget left a “shortfall for what is needed to deliver the climate change work programme in 2021/22 that was agreed by Cabinet”.
+Budget 2021 had climate change shortfall According to the Minister for Climate Change, the 2021 Budget left a “shortfall for what is needed to deliver the climate change work programme in 2021/22 that was agreed by Cabinet”.

 Budget 2022 is due to be announced on 19 May.
 OraTaiao wrote to the Finance and Expenditure Committee recommending that the focus of the Budget have Aotearoa’s response to climate change as the main point.

-According to Áine Kelly-Costello, a blind and chronically ill storyteller, and campaigner for disability and climate justice, disabled people are “expert adapters – we spend our lives figuring out how to live and thrive in a world which was not designed for us”.
+Include disabled people in climate justice According to Áine Kelly-Costello, a blind and chronically ill storyteller, and campaigner for disability and climate justice, disabled people are “expert adapters – we spend our lives figuring out how to live and thrive in a world which was not designed for us”.
 And according to Kelly-Costello, disabled people must be included in how we, “collectively act not only to curb emissions and adapt, but co-create an accessible, inclusive, sustainable, climate-friendly future.”

-Public consultation over local city, district and regional council annual plans are likely to start soon.
+Upcoming consultations - get involved Public consultation over local city, district and regional council annual plans are likely to start soon.
 These are a great opportunity to influence local infrastructure priorities to make our net zero future easier, fairer and healthier.
 Check in with your local council to find out when their public consultation will start.

 For example, this link here is to register for contact about upcoming Wellington City Council consultations.
 Most local council meetings are also open to the public, including opportunities to speak.
 This link here explains how to apply to speak at Wellington Council meetings.

 We encourage our members and supporters to get active at your local level, exploring opportunities like this to influence decisions in a healthy equitable climate-protecting direction.
-Resources to support having your say include recent submissions, archived submissions, and a growing set of position statements, all on the OraTaiao website
+Resources to support having your say include recent submissions, archived submissions, and a growing set of position statements, all on the OraTaiao website.

 If you'd like to join with other members at a local level, contact us on info@orataiao.org.nz